bcgov/design-system/.github/ISSUE_TEMPLATE/content-edit-request.md

 about: Suggest spelling, grammar, and other writing edits
 ---

+# Where is the requested edit located?

+> Please provide the URL to where the requested edit is located.
+Further details such as page, paragraph, and section titles are especially helpful.

 # What Currently Exists

-> Please copy what is currently written here and specify exactly where the requested edit exists.
+> Please copy the text as it is currently written.

 # Suggested Improvement

-> Please write out how you think the content should be written here
+> Please write out how you think the text should be written.

 # Other information